 Does your child have a passion for helping others?
 A job for an NGO or an international organization would be perfect..
 And it could be an opportunity to put French skills to good use.
 For example, working for International Red Cross or Médecins Sans Frontières (Doctors without Borders) would involve travelling to French speaking regions and working with local French native speakers.

 If none of the above jobs sound like a good fit, being able to communicate in French means being able to find a job in any field in any Francophone region.
 Maybe Quebec, or France, or the French Polynesia?
 The possibilities are endless.

-There are plenty of French companies (like Camp Tournesol!) that would prefer to hire employees who speak French over those who don’t.
-We at Camp T provide employment opportunities for people who want to be camp counselors, coordinators, office workers, and even our graphic designer is Francophone!
+There are plenty of French companies (like Camp Tournesol!) that consider speaking French an asset when hiring employees.
+We at Camp T provide employment opportunities for many French speaking people who want to be camp counselors, program coordinators, office staff, and even our graphic designer is Francophone!
 How about working at a French bakery?
 Or directing French theatre shows?
-Maybe even a company that needs to provide customer service in French to clients in the Québec region.
+Maybe even working for a company that needs to provide customer service in French to clients?
 There are so many ways in which French skills can expand the amount of experiences and job opportunities that your child can have in the future.

 Beyond this, being bilingual is always better than speaking only one language when it comes to having a competitive edge in the job market.
 Especially here in Canada, where the official languages are both English and French, any company could need someone who is able to speak both.
-For example, jobs in customer service, healthcare, social services and many more are always in need of workers who can speak both languages or who can speak multiple languages.
+For example, jobs in customer service, healthcare, social services and many more are always in need of workers who can speak English and French, or who can speak multiple other languages.

 There’s no doubt that learning both French and English (and maybe even more languages) is a tremendously rewarding process that will be fruitful not only in the present, but definitely in the long run.
-In addition,, Canada is probably the best place to harness and use your French skills., Keep encouraging your child to practice “le français”… it’ll be nothing but beneficial for their future!
+In addition, Canada is one of the best places to harness and use your French skills.
+Keep encouraging your child to practice “le français”… it’ll be nothing but beneficial for their future!